Toowoomba Wellcamp Airport: Controversy

 The Wagner family submitted to the amalgamated Toowoomba Regional Council a plan for a large-scale airport and industrial development in 2012, utilising an extant planning code from the pre-amalgamated council statutes.
 The submission occurred on the last available day prior to post-amalgamation planning codes taking effect.
 This resulted in a diminished requirement for community consultation which was met with scepticism by some media and local residents.

 The initial submission was also completed without consultation with local airspace owners, primarily the Department of Defence, which controls much of the local airspace via the Oakey and Amberley military restricted airspace zones.
 This has subsequently required considerable consultation, and has been complicated by effective endorsement of the privately funded public airport development at all governmental levels despite potential impacts on the Department of Defence.
 Changes to the military airspace around Oakey and Amberley were subsequently announced in November 2013 to allow the continuation of military flying activities at these bases and civilian operations from Wellcamp once it became operational.

-Then Lord Mayor of Brisbane, Graham Quirk, expressed opposition to the use of the previous name "Brisbane West" for an airport 130 km west of Brisbane, saying it would mislead visitors.
+Former Lord Mayor of Brisbane, Graham Quirk, expressed opposition to the use of the previous name "Brisbane West" for an airport 130 km west of Brisbane, saying it would mislead visitors.

+In June 2023, Elizabeth Watson-Brown, the Greens federal MP for the Brisbane seat of Ryan, proposed to reduce aircraft noise over Brisbane by limiting the number of flights that could use Brisbane Airport and having a 10pm curfew.
+Other flights to Brisbane would use Toowoomba Wellcamp with passengers transferred to Brisbane via a publicly-owned high-speed rail service.
+No costings were provided for the high-speed rail service.
+The plan was criticised for the increased cost and time of flights to Queensland with impacts on tourism, the local economy, and increasing the difficulties of rural people travelling to Brisbane for healthcare.

 Transport hub

-The new airport location is adjacent to the Toowoomba Bypass, section of the bypass between Charlton and Athol that passes by the airport is a single carriageway.
-The airport location is also near the planned Australian standard gauge inland rail corridor which would link Melbourne with Brisbane, thus providing a potential road-air-rail hub.
+The airport is located adjacent to the Toowoomba Bypass, between Charlton and Athol.
+It is also near the planned standard gauge Inland Rail corridor which would link Melbourne with Brisbane, thus providing a potential road-air-rail hub.

 Aviation school

 In December 2014 the airport announced the development of an aviation education precinct, a joint project with the Airline Academy of Australia and University of Southern Queensland, to train pilots and offer courses in aircraft maintenance, engineering and electronics.
 The first students commenced training in February 2015.

-Qantas' first Pilot Training Academy will open at the Wellcamp Airport in 2020.
+Qantas' first Pilot Training Academy at the Wellcamp Airport opened in September 2019.

-Asia Pacific Aircraft Storage
+Aircraft storage

-On 30 September 2020 it was announced that the aircraft storage facility operated by Asia Pacific Aircraft Storage at Alice Springs Airport was approaching capacity, and some additional aircraft would be stored at Wellcamp Airport.
+During the COVID-19 pandemic, there was significantly reduced amounts of air travel, leading to airlines needing to store planes in locations which would best maintain the condition of the planes during storage, e.g. to avoid rust.
+On 30 September 2020, it was announced that the aircraft storage facility operated by Asia Pacific Aircraft Storage at Alice Springs Airport was approaching capacity, and some additional aircraft would be stored at Wellcamp Airport.

-Projected future

-The airport is expected to act as a major air freight hub, including live livestock export via air.
-The terminal is projected to be 9,000 square metres on opening, and have the capacity to be developed to handle in excess of 500,000 passengers annually by 2019.
-Due to its proximity to Brisbane and long runway, it is expected that Toowoomba Wellcamp will become an alternative for diverted domestic and international flights when weather conditions prevent landing at Brisbane and Gold Coast Airports.